 We will often provide free representation for bereaved people who find themselves at Inquests.
 The purpose of the Coroner’s Court is to confirm who died, when, where, how and the cause of death.
 The Coroner cannot apportion blame and this is left to the Civil Courts.
 The foundations for any liability case involving a fatal road traffic accident are usually laid at the Coroner’s Court.

 As a practice we would always attend a Coroner’s Inquest with a senior solicitor.
-All of our solicitors are trained advocates who also ride motorcycles and have a great deal of experience in fatal motorcycle accident claims and litigation, so you will be in safe hands at any Coroner’s Inquest.
+All of our fatal accident solicitors are trained advocates who also ride motorcycles and have a great deal of experience in fatal motorcycle accident claims and litigation, so you will be in safe hands at any Coroner’s Inquest.
 Where we represent you we attend on your behalf and ask the questions that need to be asked.